azuredevcollege/trainingdays/day4/challenges/01-challenge-boards.md

 ![GitHub note to issue convert](./images/gh-note-to-issue-convert.png)

-After the note is converted, open the issue and have a look at the additional option we have to specify more details about the issue.
+After the note was converted, open the issue and have a look at the additional option we have to specify more details about the issue.
 Assign yourself to the issue and set the label _good first issue_.

 ![GitHub issue details](./images/gh-issue-details.png)